dockhero/documentation/README.md

 ![](https://static.tildacdn.com/tild3434-6163-4238-a463-623133313634/heroku_dockhero_2_padding.png)

 When you add Dockhero add-on to your Heroku application, a new Docker cluster \(currently consisting of a single Swarm master\) is provisioned.
-In order to get your Docker CLI tools configured to use that cluster, you can use our **"dh"** CLI Plugin:
+In order to get your Docker CLI tools configured to use that cluster, you can use **"dockhero"** CLI Plugin:

 ```bash
 $ heroku dh:sh